Stevecmd/aws-bootcamp-cruddur-2024/journal/week1.md

 Once done run docker compose up on the file docker-compose.yml to validate the file and see whether it runs.
 Unlock port 3000 and 4567 and ensure they are in a running state.
 Port 3000 should link to the running Cruddur website.
-If the website does not have some mockposts or any other error, check the website logs to endure there are no errors such as 'CORS'
+If the website does not have some mockposts or any other error, check the website logs to ensure there are no errors such as 'CORS'

 ## Adding DynamoDB Local and Postgres

-We are going to use Postgres and DynamoDB local in future labs We can bring them in as containers and reference them externally
+We are going to use Postgres and DynamoDB local in future labs We can bring them in as containers and reference them externally.

 Lets integrate the following into our existing docker compose file:

 ### Postgres
+Add postgres as a service to the docker-compose.yml file after frontend-react-js:

 ```yaml
 services: